MrChatGPT/CDIO_gruppe_7/README.md

 `def circle_detection(image):` - Detects a fixed size range of circles matching with the size of the ping-pong balls.

+`def save_balls(circles, filename="balls.json"):` - Stores all the detected balls in the file 'balls.json'.

+`def saveOrange_balls(balls, filename="orangeballs.json"):` - Stores the orange balls in the file 'orangeballs.json'.

+`def saveWhite_balls(balls, filename="whiteballs.json"):` - Stores the white balls in the file 'whiteballs.json'.

+`def print_balls(filename="balls.json"):` - Prints the file 'balls.json' out.

 `def detect_ball_colors(image):` - The previous found color ranges are here used in order to differentiate between the specific colors in the the photo.

+`def check_point_in_orange_region(contours):` - Used to compare if the center of the xy coordinates from the detected circles is present, in an orange detected area.
+That is, to check if the ball is orange.

 ###  run.py